open-telemetry/opentelemetry-demo/workshop/04-grafana.md

     ```
     </details>

-    :question: Find the traces where the `frontend` service calls the `checkoutservice` service and the `checkoutservice` service calls the `productcatalogservice` service.
+    :question: Find the traces where the `frontend` service calls the `checkoutservice` service and the `checkoutservice` service calls the `email` service.
 What is the TraceQL query for this filter?

     <details>
     <summary>Hint</summary>